Get

 Image Credit: Jill-Schafer, Pexels

 Domestic Shorthair cats aren’t technically a breed; it’s a term that can be used to describe any cat that doesn’t fall into a particular purebred category.
 They’re the feline equivalent of a mixed-breed pup!
-These easy-going cats are an incredibly popular choice for families and can trace their heritage back to the ships that arrived when America was first settled by colonists.
+These easy-going cats are an incredibly popular choice for families and can trace part of their heritage back to the cats that arrived on ships when America was first settled by colonists.

 Thanks to the hunting prowess of these cats, they were kept on by many households to help keep vermin under control.
-While they’re not officially purebred, Domestic Shorthairs are accepted by the Cat Fanciers’ Association, where they can compete to win the prize of Grand Household Pet of the Year.
+While they’re not officially purebred, Domestic Shorthairs are accepted by the Cat Fanciers’ Association in the Household Pet class, where they can compete for titles such as Grand Household Pet.

 Personality & Character

-The Domestic Shorthair’s personality and character can vary wildly, due to the fact that they’re descended from a mixture of different breeds.
+The Domestic Shorthair’s personality and character can vary widely, due to the fact that they come from a diverse mixed-breed background.
 This means your Domestic Shorthair could be outgoing or shy, active or lazy, or affectionate or independent.

 Meeting any kittens that you’re interested in is the best way to get insight into your new cat’s character.
 Spending time with a litter of kittens and choosing the one that appeals to you most is the best way to end up with a kitten that has a personality close to your ideal.
 If you decide to adopt an older cat from a shelter, then they will be able to give you detailed information about each cat’s temperament, but bear in mind that this may change as your new cat adapts to living in a home with a loving family.